malcolm-kee/intro-to-web-dev/instructions/01-introduction/introduction.md

 ## Who Am I?

 My name is Malcolm.
 I'm a web developer at a Denmark insurance company called Topdanmark.
 I build website for my company, creating form to capture customer's data etc. etc. I also work in open source project and organize [a meetup group][react-meetup] that focus on a specific framework, React, which I conducted workshop like today.
-Previous to that, I worked in Accenture and a startup company.
+Prior to that, I worked in Accenture and a startup company.

 My current passions are teaching and programming.
 And I think this combination very good, because programming requires a lot of learning, and I always think teaching is the best way to learn.
 So, yeah, thanks for joining me on learning this.